Global and Local Contrastive Self-Supervised Learning for Semantic Segmentation of HR Remote Sensing Images: Experiments and results

 \subsubsection{Effect of the domain difference}

-In this section we evaluate the impact of domain differences on the performance of the self-supervised pre-training model, and the results are shown in \cref{tab:domain}.
-We find that training with the self-supervised dataset which is more similar to the downstream task dataset led to better model performance on the downstream task.
-In addition, our method mostly outperforms supervised learning, except in cases where the domain differences are extremely small (e.g., Hubei$\rightarrow$Xiangtan, Xiangtan$\rightarrow$Hubei), mainly because the two domains not only have the same image resolution and are close in physical location, but also, crucially, the classification system is almost completely consistent, so it is difficult to exceed the accuracy of supervised learning.
-Although we find in \cref{sec:self amount} that model performance further improves as the amount of self-supervised training data increases, in this experiment we find that the model performance may not improve or may even be damaged if the self-supervised pre-training dataset is mixed with a large number of images that are not very similar to the downstream task dataset.
-Fortunately, since the self-supervised pre-training does not require labels, it is feasible to obtain a large amount of image data that is similar to the target dataset.
+In this section, we evaluate the impact of domain differences on the performance of the self-supervised pre-training model.
+The results are shown in Table \ref{tab:domain}, where '$Supervised\_Baseline$' indicates supervised training using the pre-training dataset first, and then transferring it to downstream tasks.
+From the results, we find that training with the self-supervised dataset, which is more similar to the downstream task dataset, led to better model performance on the downstream task.
+In addition, our method mostly outperforms supervised learning, except in cases where the domain differences are extremely small (e.g., Hubei$\rightarrow$Xiangtan, Xiangtan$\rightarrow$Hubei), mainly because the two domains not only have the same image resolution and are close in a physical location but also, crucially, have an approximately consistent classification system.
+Therefore, it is difficult to exceed the accuracy of supervised learning.
+Although we find in Section~\ref{sec:self amount} that model performance further improves as the amount of self-supervised training data increases, in this experiment we find that the model performance may not improve or may even be damaged if the self-supervised pre-training dataset is mixed with a large number of images that are not very similar to the downstream task dataset.
+Fortunately, since self-supervised pre-training does not require labels, it is feasible to obtain a large amount of image data that is similar to the target dataset.